 Florida contains five species of black bass: largemouth bass, Suwannee bass, Shoal bass, Choctaw, and Spotted bass but no Smallmouth bass.

-Largemouth bass are the most popular sport fish in the world, including in the state of Florida.
-The largemouth bass are found throughout Florida, while the other species of bass are only found in rivers in the north central and northwest regions.
+Largemouth bass is the most popular sport fish in the world, including in the state of Florida.
+The largemouth bass is found throughout Florida, while the other species of bass are only found in rivers in the north-central and northwest regions.

 A summary of the new black bass fishing regulations is below.
 You can also visit MyFWC.com/fishing and click on “Freshwater,” then “Regulations” for a copy of the complete regulations.

 Previously the state had three black bass fishing zones and areas with special bass regulations have all been eliminated.
 Starting today all species of black bass are included in the five-fish daily aggregate black bass bag limit.
 This is the same as the previous statewide rule.

 Largemouth bass new rule: Only one black bass maybe 16 inches or longer in total length per angler, per day, with no minimum length limit.